Paul Clayton (Coronation Street): Storylines

-Following Vera's death in 2008, Dan Mason told Jack that he had a winning betting slip worth £3000 but needed the slip before he could pay him.
-Tyrone had placed the bet for Jack and gave the slip to Vera to pass on to Jack, though forgot prior to her death.
-Paul found the betting slip after he, Jack, Tyrone and Molly searched for it for almost two weeks.
-Dan confronted him when he attempted to hand it in himself.
-They agreed that Dan would get a share of the money if he cashed the slip and he gave Paul £2000.
-Unfortunately, Harry mentioned the slip to Jack but soon realized that he knew nothing about it.
-Harry explained that he was mistaken and confronted his son, insisting that Dan pay Jack the £3000 himself.
-Dan subsequently demanded Paul pay him back but Paul refused, leading Dan to order meals at Valandro's and refuse to pay.
-Consequently, Paul began avoiding Dan until Dan kidnapped him.
-Paul claimed that he had nothing except the clothes on his back so Dan demanded Paul give him his clothes and Jack offered to pay Dan.
+Following Vera's death in 2008, Dan Mason (Matthew Crompton) told Jack that he had a winning betting slip worth £3000 but needed the slip to pay him.
+Tyrone had placed the bet for Jack and given the slip to Vera, who forgot to pass it on before she died.
+Paul found the slip after he, Jack, Tyrone and Molly searched for it for almost two weeks.
+Dan confronted Paul when he attempted to hand it himself.
+They agreed that Dan would get a share of the money, and Dan gave Paul £2000.

+Unfortunately, Dan's father Harry (Jack Ellis), mentioned the slip to Jack but soon realized Jack knew nothing about it.
+Harry claimed he was mistaken and confronted his son, insisting that Dan pay Jack the full £3000.
+Dan subsequently demanded that Paul return the money, but Paul refused, leading Dan to order meals at Valandro's and refuse to pay.
+Paul avoided Dan until Dan kidnapped him.
+When Paul claimed he had nothing but the clothes on his back, Dan demanded the clothes; eventually, Jack offered to pay Dan.

 In March 2008, Paul set fire to Valandro's for Leanne, hoping it would lead to a more romantic relationship.
-Having discovered that Leanne had used him, he gave a statement to the police about his and Leanne's plan.
-Dan, now dating Leanne, gave her an alibi and left Paul to face two years in prison.
-When Jack learned that Paul was considering going on the run, Jack offered him £10,000 to stay and promised him £30,000 on his release so Paul would be able to start a new life but he left the country.
-However, Paul left the money behind, making Jack proud.
+After discovering that Leanne had used him, he gave a statement to the police about their plan.
+Dan, who was dating Leanne, provided her with an alibi, leaving Paul to face two years in prison.
+When Jack learned that Paul was considering fleeing, he offered him £10,000 to stay and promised an additional £30,000 upon his release to help him start over.
+However, Paul left the country but left the money behind, making Jack proud.

 Reception

-Following his return in 2007, viewers weren't sure whether the character had good or bad intentions, whilst the character was involved in the storyline which seen Paul invest in Jack's savings.
+Following his return in 2007, viewers weren't sure whether the character had good or bad intentions, whilst the character was involved in the storyline which saw Paul invest in Jack's savings.